algorithmica-org/algorithmica/content/english/hpc/architecture/functions.md

     ret
 ```

 This is better, but we are still implicitly accessing stack memory: you need to push and pop the instruction pointer on each function call.
-In simple cases like this, we can *inline* function calls by stitching callee's code into the caller and resolving conflicts over registers.
+In simple cases like this, we can *inline* function calls by stitching the callee's code into the caller and resolving conflicts over registers.
 In our example:

 ```nasm
 distance: